mjtkeijsers/HomeAutomate/README.md

 -daily elektra ('today' as live)

 -daily gas ('today' as live)

+-OPTIONAL, Readout of setpoint and measured temperature NEST thermostat

 -daily electra lowest value (what is 'leaking' all day, fridge, waterpump in pond etc)